 A second Revolution Donuts location has opened here in Atlanta.
-I now live exactly between the two of them, no more than a three-minute drive to each.
+I now live right between the two of them, no more than a three-minute drive to each.

 I like donuts.
-Revolution Donuts serves donuts.
-Their whole reason for being is to make new and magical contributions to the donut genre.
+Revolution Donuts makes new and magical contributions to the donut genre.

 It’s a problem.